devops-kung-fu/bomber/doc/providers/osv.md

 At this time, the [OSV](https://osv.dev) supports the following ecosystems:

+- AlmaLinux
-- Alpine Linux
+- Alpine
+- Android
 - Bitnami
-- Cargo (Rust)
+- crates.io
-- ConanCenter
+- Curl
-- Debian Linux
+- Debian GNU/Linux
+- Git (including C/C++)
 - GitHub Actions
 - Go
-- Gradle
+- Haskell
-- Hex (Erlang/Elixir)
+- Hex
-- Linux Kernel
+- Linux kernel
 - Maven
 - npm
 - NuGet
 - OSS-Fuzz
-- Packagist (PHP)
+- Packagist
+- Pub
 - PyPI
+- Python
+- R (CRAN and Bioconductor)
+- Rocky Linux
 - RubyGems
 - SwiftURL
-- and others...
+- Ubuntu OS

 ## OSV Notes

 Additionally, there are cases where OSV does not return a Severity, or a CVE/CWE.
-In these rare cases, ```bomber``` will output "UNSPECIFIED", and "UNDEFINED" respectively.
+In these rare cases, `bomber` will output "UNSPECIFIED", and "UNDEFINED" respectively.